Hands-on Gear Review

 Best Uses: Mid-layer for alpine climbing, skiing, or other winter pursuits, around town, as a light stand-alone jacket.

-Much to our disappointment, the Men’s version of the Piton Hybrid is far different than the Women’s version ; women get the added benefits of handwarmer pockets and WindPro fleece down the entire front torso.
-We believe Patagonia should redesign this jacket and add the features found on the women’s model as well as make other tweaks described below.
+The Men’s version of the Piton Hybrid is far different than the Women’s version ; women get the added benefits of handwarmer pockets and WindPro fleece down the entire front torso.
+We believe Patagonia should redesign this jacket and add the features found on the women’s model or build the entire jacket to the R1 Hoody specs with Wind Pro fabric!!
+That would be awesome.

 Compare top rated competitors side-by-side >